- 30+ Years of Experience

 The hum of machinery was the soundtrack to my childhood, and my father, its conductor.

-I am fully dedicated to advancing crop protection technology, committed to working alongside every grower with more advanced and eco-friendly solutions.
+I am fully dedicated to advancing crop protection technology, and to working alongside every grower with more advanced, eco-friendly solutions.

 - Microclimate Control